dridk/cuterest/README.md

 # CuteRest
-CuteRest is a REST client tool dedicated for JSON...
-But also for XML
+CuteRest is a REST client tool dedicated for JSON... and also for XML

 ![CuteRest under linux](https://raw.githubusercontent.com/dridk/cuterest/master/screenshot.png "cuterest")